karthikeyans201219995/VT-Fitness/EMAIL_SETUP_GUIDE.md

 ### Email Template Preview:
 ```
-Welcome to FitLife Gym!
+Welcome to VI FITNESS!

 Hello John Doe,

-Thank you for joining FitLife Gym!
+Thank you for joining VI FITNESS!
 Your membership has been activated.

 YOUR LOGIN CREDENTIALS:
 Email: john@example.com